-It was Wednesday, 22nd April 2010 (the day I will always remember), after my usual day at work, I travelled home to pick Alex up from nursery.
+It was Wednesday, 22nd April (the day I will always remember), after my usual day at work, I traveled home to pick Alex up from nursery.
 When I arrived, one of the nursery staff said ‘There is something we think you need to check out with Alex.
 I am sure its absolutely nothing to worry about, but, we did a little exercise earlier and asked all the children to sit in a circle, then after the count of 3, they should all stand up, run to the back of the room and run back again.
 It was when all the children had returned back to the mat, that it was apparently noticeable that Alex was only just getting up from the floor.
 We just think its something that you should check out.”

 At the time, I wasn’t too alarmed.
 It did make me think though.
 So the following morning on my way into work, I called my mum and told her what nursery had said.
 It was during this phone call that alarm bells went off in my head!
 My mum said, I don’t want to worry you, but can you remember your uncle – the one who was in a wheelchair – the one who died when you was just 3 years old?
 Yes I could.
 Why was this relevant?
 It was relevant because my mum suddenly thought is there any chance Alex could have the same condition that he did.
 Back in the 1970’s when my uncle was alive, little was known about his condition.
 It was only later in the 1980’s that the gene was found and more was known – so my family didn’t have much to go on.
 She told me the name of this condition – Duchenne Muscular Dystrophy.

-After the call, I called Andy (Alex’s daddy) and explained what I just heard, right there and then he was typing in the words into google.
+After the call, I called Andy (Alex’s dad) and explained what I just heard, right there and then he was typing in the words into google.
 All I heard, was Andy cry out oh my god he’s got it!
 What, no don’t be silly.
 Why are you saying this I said.
 But all the symptoms where there to see – right there and then.
 We could tick off all the list of symptoms – falling over lots, struggling to get up from sitting to standing position, difficulty climbing stairs, enlarged calf muscles.
 It was all there.
 I felt sick to my stomach.
 I carried driving to work thinking I’ll check the internet when I get there, I need to see it for myself.
 When I got into work, I look it up straight away and burst into tears.